gabrieleilertsen/briefmatch/README.md

 FlowIO uses [imageLib](https://github.com/dscharstein/imageLib) in order to handle images.
 Both flowIO and imageLib are included in `./util`.
-Please see the `./util/imageLib/` for further information and license information on imageLib.
+Please see `./util/imageLib/` for further information and license information on imageLib.

 ## License